Before Traveling for Specialty Care

 - Ask your doctor to write a referral to the provider you need to see to treat the combat-related disability.

 - Your doctor should state in the referral if a non-medical attendant is needed.

-- If your doctor has questions, please have them contact your TRICARE Regional Office.
+- If your doctor has questions, please have them contact the Defense Health Agency TRICARE Health Plan Office.